Wayfiding/Python/Flask_RESTFul_API_JSON/README.md

  - For Windows User will be flagged what to do in each steps.
  - Windows User need to install at least the Python 3.8 Version, this can be done accesing the [Python](https://www.python.org/) website.
+ - Most Command for Windows User is for PowerShell.
 1. Install > virtualenv : (Linux)